Why Women Retire With Less Money Than Men

 The Social Predictability of Women’s Interruptions

 Unlike unexpected shocks, care-related interruptions are widely predictable from a social perspective.
 Studies from the Organisation for Economic Co-operation and Development show that women perform, on average, more than twice as much unpaid care work as men, based on consolidated data through 2021 (OECD, 2021).
 This asymmetry is not random.
-It reflects deeply rooted cultural expectations about who should absorb the costs of caregiving.
+It reflects deeply rooted cultural expectations about who should absorb the cost of caregiving.

 This predictability, however, is not adequately incorporated into compensation systems, retirement structures, or professional advancement frameworks.
-The labor market continues to be organized around the idea of continuous and uninterrupted trajectories, treating pauses as individual deviations rather than as a recurring and patterned component of women’s work experiences.
+The labor market continues to be organized around the idea of continuous and uninterrupted trajectories, treating pauses as individual deviations rather than as a recurring component of women’s work experiences.

 The Scar Effect on Income and Advancement